Retrocalcaneal (heel) bursitis – Non-Surgical treatments

-The next stop will be continued conservative care with a referral to a specialist and likely a strong recommendation to cortisone injection, and for many people that is where the journey ends.
-Not with resolution, but with the idea that this condition will just have to be managed along because the inflammation will just come and go and you will just need more comfortable footwear.
+The next stop will be continued conservative care with a referral to a specialist and likely a strong recommendation for a cortisone injection, and for many people that is where the journey ends.
+Not with the resolution, but with the idea that this condition will just have to be managed along because the inflammation will just come and go and you will just need more comfortable footwear.
 For women, heels will need to go during inflammatory times.
-See our article Nonsteroidal anti-inflammatory medicines (NSAIDs)
+See our article Nonsteroidal anti-inflammatory drugs (NSAIDs)

-Chronic heel bursitis usually not a problem by itself.
+Chronic heel bursitis is usually not a problem by itself.